 Bills have a way of cropping up when they are least welcome, especially during the summer months when the electric bill can skyrocket to levels unseen since Enron decided to play around with the California electrical grid.

-Starting your own company can be one of the most rewarding experiences possible in a modern capitalist society.
+Starting your own company can be one of the most rewarding experiences possible in modern capitalist society.
 You will encounter new people and face challenges that the average office drone will never encounter.

 The potential for profit extends beyond the first client.
 You can potentially build up a company that you can sell for a decent profit down the line.
 A business is an investment in yourself and your name.
 Take great care, and it will turn you a profit both now and in the years to follow.
 If you’re not sure how to get started here is a good article on freelancing.